Call Us

 Waipoua Kauri Forest

 As the most significant remaining trace of native forest in Northland, Waipoua is an ancient green world full of giant trees and rare birds.
-This forest is the home of Tane Mahuta, the country's big kauri tree, which is approximately 1200 years old and is still growing.
+This forest is the home of Tane Mahuta, the country's most significant kauri tree, which is approximately 1200 years old and is still growing.
 It is nearly 18 metres from the ground to the first branch, and the trunk is 4.4 metres in diameter.
 Tane Mahuta is rightly called 'The Lord of the Forest'.

 Bay of Islands